Common Knee Injuries in Sports

 • Stretching and strengthening exercises, especially for the hamstrings and hip abductors (hamstring curls, clamshells, and lateral leg lifts)

-• Low impact exercises such as walking, swimming, pilates, and yoga
+• Low-impact exercises such as walking, swimming, pilates, and yoga